 Knowing how well I slept on it at home makes it even more exciting to go camping now.
 I really feel for those who complain about not sleeping well when camping – lack of sleep can be a real trip spoiler.
 So I am delighted that I have found such comfort in my sleeping pad.

 I’ve yet to try it out in sub-zero temperatures, but it has kept me toastie warm in conditions just above freezing.
-And although I am nervous about putting it on rough or uneven ground, it has so far held strong and I barely feel the lumps and bumps beneath that luxurious 3 inches of insulated cosiness.
+Plus, I barely feel any lumps and bumps beneath that luxurious 3 inches of insulated cosiness.

 What I love the most about the Q-Core SLX